deepanshu1422/immigrant-job-help.com/README.md

 ## 📄 License

-This project is for the Skool community landing page.
-All rights reserved. # immigrant-job-help.com
+This project is for the mentor page landing page.
+All rights reserved.